 You can help

-You may want to donate your time or money to help non-profit organisations and voluntary groups who work to protect penguins.
-Groups active in penguin protection include the Yellow-eyed Penguin Trust and Forest & Bird.
+- Donate your time or money to help penguin protection groups, such as the Yellow-eyed Penguin Trust and Forest & Bird.